telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/editing/batch-editing.md

                 {
                     foreach (var product in products)
                     {
-                        // Create a new Product entity and set its properties from the posted ProductViewModel var entity = new Product
+                        // Create a new Product entity and set its properties from the posted ProductViewModel. var entity = new Product
                         {
                             ProductID = product.ProductID,
                             ProductName = product.ProductName,
                             UnitsInStock = product.UnitsInStock
                         };
-                        // Store the entity for later use entities.Add(entity);
+                        // Store the entity for later use. entities.Add(entity);
                         // Attach the entity
                         northwind.Products.Attach(entity);
-                        // Delete the entity
+                        // Delete the entity.
                         northwind.Products.Remove(entity);
-                        // Or use DeleteObject if using a previous versoin of Entity Framework
+                        // Or use DeleteObject if using a previous versoin of Entity Framework.
                         // northwind.Products.DeleteObject(entity);
                     }
-                    // Delete the entity in the database northwind.SaveChanges();
+                    // Delete the entity in the database. northwind.SaveChanges();
                 }
             }